 04 of 10

 It's time to get peachy!
-The white peach julep recipe is quite fun and a simple twist on the original.
+The white peach julep recipe is a fun and simple twist on the original.
 Though white peaches are not always available, any peach will do for this drink.

-The bourbon of choice here is the ultra smooth Maker's Mark, which has just enough sweetness to complement the fruit.
-The julep's sugar is replaced with a peach liqueur and the peach bitters are the perfect finishing touch.Continue to 5 of 10 below.
+The bourbon of choice here is Maker's Mark, which has just enough sweetness to complement the muddled fruit and mint.
+Peach liqueur replaces the julep's sugar, and peach bitters add the perfect finishing touch.Continue to 5 of 10 below.

 05 of 10